 It is not unusual to experience minor irritation or soreness.
 You may find that saliva flow temporarily increases.
 As your mouth becomes accustomed to the dentures, these problems should diminish.
-One or more follow-up appointments is generally needed after a denture is inserted.
+One or more follow-up appointments are generally needed after a denture is inserted.
 If any problem persists, particularly irritation or soreness, be sure to see us to get the problem corrected.

 Denture adhesive can provide additional retention for well-fitting dentures.
 Denture adhesives are not the solution for old, ill-fitting dentures.
 A poorly fitting denture, which causes constant irritation over a long period, may contribute to the development of sores.
 These dentures may need a reline or need to be replaced.
-If your dentures begin to feel loose, or cause pronounced discomfort, a consult with us should be done immediately.
+If your dentures begin to feel loose or cause pronounced discomfort, a consult with us should be done immediately.

 How do I take care of my dentures?